Consider a donation to help maintain the trails in the Valley. For over 20 years WMNEMBA members have built and maintained the trails you love.

 Please keep your dog on leash until in the woods, wait until you’re away from the parking area to relieve yourself, and keep the noise down.
 Smoking or drinking in parking lots is not a good idea either.
 Stay out of the road so traffic is not disrupted and pick up trash if you see it.
 In general, please be a good neighbor so the local taxpayers don’t resent our presence.

 Our mission is to advocate for mountain biking opportunities and create & maintain trails in the eastern White Mountains of New Hampshire.
-Our accomplishments so far are significant and speak for themselves.
 We rely on a group effort to get things done and to make our activities and events successful.

 The chapter has a schedule of activities including weekly trail work and rides to suit all levels.
 Check the links on the right for descriptions of planned rides, meeting notes, a group calendar and other events.
 To be notified of activity on one of the postings, be sure to subscribe to the post.

 If you have any other suggestions to improve our trails, our communication, or our membership please let us know!